 Nursing staff at the chemo clinics are provided “blingy” Red Slipper Warrior Project lapel/badge pins, with our “Ribbon and Crown” logo to attach to their ID badges.
 The buttons reflect the “team concept” Red Slipper Warrior Project promotes which is critical for success.
 Patients are looking for their team to be as focused as they are.
 The buttons reflect the nurses and entire team of treatment specialists are focused on “winning” with their “Warrior.”

 The package includes Red Slipper Warrior Project (™) slippers and a Red Slipper WarriorProject(™) “Go-Bag”.
-Younger patients not only get Red Slipper Warrior Project slippers, they get “Princess”; the Red Slipper Warrior Project (™) stuffed lop eared bunny (Wearing her Red Slippers!), to assure they are never alone, even during extended stays for treatment.
+Younger patients not only get Red Slipper Warrior Project slippers, they get “Hope”; the Red Slipper Warrior Project (™) stuffed lop eared bunny (Wearing her Red Slippers!), to assure they are never alone, even during extended stays for treatment.

 In a word….
 Empowerment.